abbreviatedman/api-class/fundamentals-of-api-development/exercises/http-api/readme.md

 Flask will pass in the part of the route after `/characters/` to the matching parameter in your function.

 So a request to `GET /characters/4` will result in `"4"` passed in as the value for `id` in your function.

+Make sure the name of the value in the route (in this case `id`) matches the parameter name in your function!

 #### POST Bodies